Texas women denied abortions give emotional accounts in court, ask judge to clarify law

 AUSTIN, Texas (AP) — For the first time since Roe v.
-Wade was overturned, Texas women who were denied abortions described in court Wednesday how they were unable to end their pregnancies despite serious risks to their health or carried babies they knew would not survive.
+Wade was overturned, Texas women who were denied abortions testified in a court Wednesday of carrying babies they knew would not survive and continuing pregnancies that put their health in worsening danger.

-Their testimony was often emotional, and at one point, the judge called a recess after one woman whose child died shortly after being born was overcome while recounting the catastrophic end to her pregnancy.
+Their detailed accounts in a crowded Austin courtroom were often emotional.
+At one point, the judge called a recess when a woman whose daughter died within hours of birth became ill and overcome on the witness stand.

+“I survived sepsis and I don’t think today was much less traumatic than that,” said Amanda Zurawksi, one of more than a dozen Texas women who are suing the state.

+The lawsuit is among the numerous legal battles still flaring nationwide over abortion access more than a year after the U.S. Supreme Court overturned the constitutional right to abortion.
+What sets the Texas case apart, however, is that the women are believed to be the first in the U.S. to sue a state and testify over being denied abortion following newly enacted bans.

-The women are believed to be the first in the U.S. who have sued over being denied an abortion since Roe was overturned last year.
-Their challenge in Texas does not seek to repeal the state’s ban but to force more clarity on when exceptions are allowed under the law, which is one of the most restrictive in the U.S.
+Their challenge does not seek to repeal Texas’ abortion ban but to force more clarity on when exceptions are allowed under the law, which is one of the most restrictive in the U.S.

+It is not clear how quickly state District Judge Jessica Mangrum will rule.
+The state is seeking to dismiss the lawsuit and a lawyer for the Texas attorney general’s office called doctors’ fears of being prosecuted baseless.

+Under the law in Texas, doctors who perform abortions risk life in prison and fines of up to $100,000.
+Opponents say that has left some women with providers who are unwilling to even discuss terminating a pregnancy.

 Samantha Casiano testified she was halfway through her pregnancy when she found out during an appointment that her daughter had a rare diagnosis of anencephaly, where much of the skull and brain is missing.
 Doctors told her they could not provide her an abortion in Texas, and when a caseworker was called into the room, Casiano was handed funeral home information.